-CONGRESSIONAL CANDIDATES may re-submit the Candidate's Statement of Qualifications as printed in the Statewide Direct Primary Election Sample Ballot Pamphlet or present a new statement to the Registrar of Voters' office by August 8, 2014, 5:00 p.m.
+CONGRESSIONAL CANDIDATES may re-submit the Candidate's Statement of Qualifications as printed in the Presidential Primary Election Sample Ballot Pamphlet or present a new statement to the Registrar of Voters' office by August 11, 2016, 5:00 p.m.
 Congressional candidates do not need to meet the voluntary expenditure limits to file a Candidate's Statement of Qualifications. §§ 13307, 13307.5

-IMPORTANT: All candidates who wish to have a Candidate's Statement in the Sample Ballot Pamphlet must re-file the statement that was printed in the Statewide Direct Primary Election Sample Ballot Pamphlet or submit a new statement.
+IMPORTANT: All candidates who wish to have a Candidate's Statement in the Sample Ballot Pamphlet must re-file the statement that was printed in the Presidential Primary Election Sample Ballot Pamphlet or submit a new statement.
 The Registrar of Voters' office will not automatically print the old statement in the General Election Sample Ballot Pamphlet.
 The cost must be paid at the time the old statement is re-filed or the new statement is submitted.
-The cost is the same as that in the Statewide Direct Primary Election.
+The cost is the same as that in the Presidential Primary Election.

-CANDIDATE'S STATEMENT OF QUALIFICATIONS FORMATTING GUIDELINES
+CANDIDATE'S STATEMENT FORMATTING GUIDELINES

-The Registrar of Voters' office has a semi-automated system for Sample Ballot Pamphlet input/layout of a Candidate's Statement of Qualifications.
-Due to the volume of statements and printing deadlines, it is necessary to have a standardized format for a Candidate's Statement of Qualifications.
+The Registrar of Voters' office has a semi-automated system for Sample Ballot Pamphlet input/layout of a Candidate's Statement.
+Due to the volume of statements and printing deadlines, it is necessary to have a standardized format for a Candidate's Statement.
 We have prepared the following guidelines to assist candidates in the preparation of their statements.